Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Introduction

-Third, we develop a new adaptive functional thresholding approach to estimate sparse $\bSigma_{\varepsilon}.$ Compared to the competitor in \cite{fang2023adaptive}, our approach requires weaker assumptions while achieving similar finite-sample performance.
-Fourth, with the aid of such thresholding technique in conjunction with our estimation of FFMs~(\ref{eq.model_1}) and (\ref{eq.model_2}), we propose two factor-guided covariance matrix function estimators, DIGIT and FPOET, respectively.
+Third, we develop a new adaptive functional thresholding approach to estimate sparse $\bSigma_{\varepsilon}.$ Compared to the competitor in \cite{fang2024adaptive}, our approach requires weaker assumptions while achieving similar finite-sample performance.
+Fourth, with the aid of such thresholding technique combined with our estimation of FFMs~\eqref{eq.model_1} and \eqref{eq.model_2}, we propose two factor-guided covariance matrix function estimators, DIGIT and FPOET, respectively.
 We derive the associated convergence rates of estimators for $\bSigma_{\varepsilon},$ $\bSigma_y$ and its inverse under various functional matrix norms.
-Additionally, we introduce fully functional information criteria to select the more suitable model between FFMs~(\ref{eq.model_1}) and (\ref{eq.model_2}).
+Additionally, we introduce fully functional information criteria to select the more suitable model between FFMs~\eqref{eq.model_1} and \eqref{eq.model_2} with theoretical guarantees.
+Last but not least, we establish a new functional risk management framework to account for uncertainties in intraday returns of financial data, where our proposed estimators can be applied.

 The rest of the paper is organized as follows.
-Section \ref{sec.method} presents the corresponding procedures for estimating $\bSigma_y$ under two FFMs as well as the information criteria used for model selection.
-Section~\ref{sec.theory} provides the asymptotic theory for involved estimated quantities.
+Section \ref{sec.method} presents the corresponding procedures for estimating $\bSigma_y$ under two FFMs and the information criteria used for model selection.
+Section~\ref{sec.theory} provides the asymptotic theory for the estimated quantities.
 Section~\ref{sec.app} discusses a couple of applications of the proposed estimation.
-We assess the finite-sample performance of our proposal through extensive simulations in Section~\ref{sec.sim} and two real data applications in Section~\ref{sec.real}.
+We assess the finite-sample performance of our proposal through extensive simulations in Section~\ref{sec.sim} and a financial data application in Section~\ref{sec.real}.
+Section~\ref{sec.discussion} discusses some future work.